polterguy/phosphorusfive-dox/chapter-11.md

 ## Hyping Hyperlambda

-It may be easy to believe that the name *"Hyperlambda"* is simply a marketing trick, in an attempt at trying to *"hype"* the language.
-However, as we will see in our next example, the word *"hyper"* is well deserved.
+It may be easy to believe that the name *"Hyperlambda"* is simply a marketing trick, in an attempt at trying to hype the language.
+However, as we will see in our next example, the word hyper is in fact well deserved.

 ```
 create-event:sys42.examples.two-times